bkuhn/talks/OSCON-2011/compliance.markdown

 + launches multiple lawsuits in Germany (about 8 between 2005-2008).

-+ Quite successful, although has same &ldquo;courts generally only grant injunction&rdquo; again.
++ Quite successful, although has in some cases, courts only grant injunction.

 # GCC Redux, 2003-2005

 + Embedded systems become major part of industry.

-+ GCC is best compiler.
++ GCC is the best compiler.

 + Many companies start making GCC-based toolchains.